JackJack33/OpenCellFoamGen/coating/README.md

 # Ni-Coated Aluminum Foam – Property Assumptions and Supporting Literature

 This document compiles **representative literature values** to justify the **first-pass simulation parameters** we are using for Ni-coated aluminum open-cell foams.
-Because properties depend strongly on alloy, porosity, PPI, and coating thickness, we use cautious language such as *“literature suggests”* and *“it appears that”*.

 ---